hominioguardian/hominio-no1/docs/PROJECT_OVERVIEW.md

 #### Live Event Experience:
 - **Live Audience:** 3,500 ticket holders in ancient amphitheater
 - **Global Streaming:** Live broadcast for online community
+- **All 48 Recap:** Each of the 48 main tournament participants gets 30 seconds live on stage for final recap
+- **96 Highlight Video:** All 96 original participants featured in 10-second segments in best-of summary video
 - **Real-time Voting:** Community votes after each presentation round
 - **Immediate Results:** Eliminations announced live on stage
 - **Victory Ceremony:** 1 Million Euro prize awarded to champion